Honors Program Announces Study Abroad Scholarships for spring 2018

 Honors Program Hosts Part 3 of Immigration Lecture Series

-The lecture, part of the Honors Junior seminar HOPR 3957H, will explore a variety of questions engendered by the reality and persistence of human migration across the globe, especially in terms of the immigration debate in the United States.
+The lecture, part of the Honors Junior seminar HOPR 3957H, explored a variety of questions engendered by the reality and persistence of human migration across the globe, especially in terms of the immigration debate in the United States.

 Honors Junior Seminar: Mission to Mars